 Functional testing is an integral part of any modern development cycle.
 A mature test suite will provide assurance that the software can be shipped to end users.
 New features should be accompanied by new functional tests.
 Older tests for existing features should still be executed to ensure that these features don't stop working.

 This also underlines the importance of test maintenance and test management.
 Tests aren't written to be forgotten.
 They must evolve with the product.
 Sometimes they need to be removed or completely rewritten.
 Testers can also figure out new test scenarios for existing features.

 A complete test suite allows teams to optimize the product before launching the new version.

 But functional testing isn't always easy.
 As mentioned above, we want to create a test suite that is as complete as possible.
 This alone is quite a challenge.
 But even if you have a complete set of test cases, it can be time consuming to execute them all manually.

 Another challenge that functional testing faces is that some cases are difficult to test.
 You might want to test your software in case certain external services are offline.
 Or maybe you want to test your mobile app when it has an unstable internet connection.

 This makes it difficult to find all possible bugs.
 You might only know about the bug when the end user files a frustrated bug report, if they even do at all!

 In our world of fast-paced software development, your end users expect regular releases.
 This means you also need to test regularly.
 Manual testing won't scale very well.
 A manual testing process is too time consuming.
 It's also too error prone, since humans make errors.
+And if you require a cross-browser web application, testing it in the many different browsers manually is near impossible.
 Automating your functional tests solves this problem.

 Automation reduces possible human errors, decreases testing time drastically, and frees up time for testers so that they can focus on designing tests instead of executing them.
 Automated tests also allows teams to adopt continuous testing: running tests continuously in the software delivery pipeline (e.g. after every change or before every release).